YOONHO-CHOI/BTcP-prediction/README.md

-The model was trained for 300 epochs with a batch size of 100 with balanced cross entropy loss and was optimized by stochastic weight averaging (SWA,(23)) with an initial learning rate of 1e-4, start averaging of 5, and the average period of 1.
+The model was trained for 300 epochs with a batch size of 100 with balanced cross entropy loss and was optimized by stochastic weight averaging (SWA) with an initial learning rate of 1e-4, start averaging of 5, and the average period of 1.
 Our model was programmed in Python 3.7, Tensorflow 2.4.1 version, and experimented with NVIDIA Geforce RTX 2080.

 ## Evaluation metric
 Matthews correlation coefficient (MCC)